slviajero/tinybasic/MANUAL.md

 Each character in the display is buffered a display buffer.
 This buffer can be accessed through the special array D().
 Writing to the array immediately display the character on the display.
 Reading from it gives the displayed character at the index position.
 The array starts from 1.
 The index advances by column and then by row.

-Currently LCD displays 16x2 and 20x4, Nokia 5110, ILI9488, SSD1306, and SD1963 are supported.
+Currently LCD displays 16x2 and 20x4, Nokia 5110, ILI9486, ILI9488, SSD1306, and SD1963 are supported.
 All displays use 8x8 fonts.
 Nokia has 10 columns and 6 rows.
 SSD1306 character buffer dimension depend on the display size.
 16x8 is the most common size.
 ILI9488 has 20 columns and 30 rows.
 It is portrait mode by default.
 A 7 inch SD1963 has 50 columns and 30 rows.
+ILI9486 displays are based on the MCUFRIEND library with parallel access.

 Some displays use page based low level graphics drivers.
 These displays mirror the entire canvas in memory on a pixel basis.
 When one draws to the canvas, nothing is shown until an update command transfers the buffer to the display.
 SPI bus based monochrome display use this technique.
 The ILI9488 and SSD1306 Oled driver use this mechanism.
 By default these displays behave like the other displays and page mode is of.
 Drawing of graphics and text appears slow.